2019/20 Woodford Folk Festival

 - All mobile catering vans must be compliant for commercial purposes and have a Gas System Compliance Certificate issued no older than 12 months from the date of inspection.

-- A new Gas System Compliance Certificate will be issued for that gas system for the period of the event if the mobile food van does not have one, a nominal fee will be charged.
+- A new Gas System Compliance Certificate will be issued for that gas system for the period of the event if the mobile food van does not have one and a nominal fee will be charged.

 - Any non-compliant gas systems identified by Inspectors/WFF Contractors will be shut down until rectified by a licensed person.